DL4Jets/delphes_domain_ada/README.md

 Look at which GPus are busy by: nvidia-smi

 To run multiple trainings on the cmg-gpu machine, use the steer.sh script: steer.sh <output dir>.
 It needs to be adapted to your needs (what needs to be adapted?).
-Please also make sure the GPUs that you want to use are free (How?).
-These are defined in the beginning of the script (not tto clear?).
+Please also make sure the GPUs that you want to use are free.
+More information can be found in the script itself.

 The steer script also runs the computation of averages (compute_averages.py) and the plotting (make_plots.py).
 If training parameters are changed (in particular the number of trainings per run option to assess the statistical uncertainty), the plotting and possibly the averaging script needs to be adapted.